Collin Creek Mall: 2011–2017: Decline

-In 2011, General Growth Properties (which had acquired The Rouse Company in 2004) spun off 30 underperforming properties, including Collin Creek, into a new company, Rouse Properties.
-The mall's underperformance was attributed to competition with newer shopping centers such as Stonebriar Centre.
-In 2012, the city of Plano offered Collin Creek a $600,000 grant for renovations.
+In 2011, GGP spun off 30 underperforming "Class-B" and "Class-C" properties, including Collin Creek, into a new company called Rouse Properties.
+The mall's underperformance was attributed to competition with newer shopping centers such as Stonebriar Centre, Firewheel Town Center, and Allen Premium Outlets.
+In 2012, the city of Plano offered Rouse a $600,000 grant for renovations and tenant recruitment.

-In 2014, Rouse designated Collin Creek as a "special consideration asset", which signaled that the mall might be foreclosed.
+In October 2013, Dillard's announced that its Collin Creek location would close by January 2014.
+In December 2014, Rouse Properties designated Collin Creek as a "special consideration asset", which signaled that the mall might be foreclosed.
 A report by analysis firm Trepp stated the mall had not made a profit since 2011.

-The following year, the mall was sold to its lender, Midland Loan Services (a division of PNC Financial Services) for $57.6 million.
+The following year, the mall was sold to Rouse's lender, Midland Loan Services (a division of PNC Financial Services), for $57.6 million.
+Macy's closed on March 31, 2017.